 7.16.2.1 Cellular IoT non-IP data delivery(NIDD)

-N/A
+N/A.

 7.16.2.2 UE Reachability monitoring of Monitoring events

 The procedure with IN-CSE is depicted in clause 7.4.1.
 In this procedure, the ASN/MN-CSE functions as a SCS and the procedure related to IN-CSE is replaced by the ASN/MN-CSE (SCS).